 It is the leading cause of death in intensive care units, and has an overall mortality of 30-40%.
 It is a condition that is essential to identify and treat early and aggressively, as any patient admitted to hospital with sepsis has a 10% increased risk of mortality.

 In this article, we shall look at the clinical features, investigations and management of sepsis.

 The criteria for sepsis aim to aid the early identification of patients developing (or with) a clinical picture of sepsis.
 There are two criteria both required for a diagnosis of sepsis:

 - Presence of a known or suspected infection

 - Clinical features of organ dysfunction

 - Calculating a ‘SOFA score’ (Fig. 1) is a means by which clinicians can quantify the level of organ dysfunction

-For a patient with a known or suspected infection, a SOFA score greater than or equal to two indicates sepsis.
-The SOFA score can also be used to quantify a patient’s clinical course during treatment for sepsis.
+For a patient with a known or suspected infection, a SOFA score greater than or equal to two indicates sepsis; the SOFA score can also be used to monitor and quantify a patient’s clinical course and response to treatment for sepsis.

 Any patient with a known or suspected infection and a qSOFA score ≥2 should be investigated and managed for sepsis as necessary.
 The qSOFA criteria are: